BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks.md

 ---
 title: PDMPublisher for SOLIDWORKS
-description: Use PDMPublisher inside SOLIDWORKS for publishing, Save As New, Property Doctor, Smart Pack and Go, profiles, and shared settings. ms.date: 09/16/2026 ms.topic: overview
+description: Use PDMPublisher inside SOLIDWORKS for publishing, Save As New, Property Doctor, Clone Tree, profiles, and shared settings. ms.date: 09/16/2026 ms.topic: overview
 ---